here you can find

 No, ESA BIC Greece does not take any equity in the incubated startups.

-No, the incentive funding shall be spent by the startup in Greece, unless the product/service is not available in the territory or only available at significantly higher price, and only upon prior approval by ESA BIC Greece.
+No, the incentive funding shall be spent by the startup in Greece, unless the product/service is not available in the territory or is only available at a significantly higher price.
+Even in this case, prior approval by ESA BIC Greece is required.

 INCUBATION

-No, the applicant and startup own all Intellectual Property Rights arising out of the activity performed under the evaluation and incubation period.
-IP rights are described in detail, in the Open Call Package, Article 11 of the ESA BIC Greece Contract template.
+No, the applicant and startup own all Intellectual Property Rights arising out of the activity performed during the evaluation and incubation periods.
+IP rights are described in detail in the Open Call Package, Article 11 of the ESA BIC Greece Contract template.

 No, it is not mandatory.
 ESA BIC Greece incubated companies may operate on their own premises.
-ESA BIC Greece startups are given the option to establish their company in the ESA BIC Greece premises, have an office or desk and use the ESA BIC Greece business center, all at preferential prices.
+ESA BIC Greece startups are given the option to establish their company in the ESA BIC Greece premises, have an office or desk, and use the ESA BIC Greece business centre, all at preferential prices.

 No, there is no need for relocation to Athens.
 However, the startup shall consider that a number of meetings will be held at the innohub with physical presence.